Mooney's Bay Ski Centre

 Cycling education programs

-Become more comfortable and confident on the road, learning assertive cycling skills, traffic analysis, general bicycle maintenance, route planning and more.
-The City's cycling programs have been developed using the Canadian Cycling Association's CAN-BIKE program.
-CAN-BIKE is oriented toward recreational and utilitarian cycling.
-Instructors are nationally certified highly skilled cyclists.
+Become more comfortable and confident on multi-use pathways, cycle tracks and the road, learning assertive cycling skills, traffic analysis, general bicycle maintenance, route planning and more.
+The City's cycling programs are conducted by certified Instructors.
+Our programs are oriented toward recreational and utilitarian cycling.

 Programs are offered from April through to October across the city.